 The project strengthens integration and social cohesion by bringing children and families from different backgrounds together.
-A particular focus is put on Roma communities: by creating Play Hubs at local level, TOY for Inclusion provides opportunities for children, adults and communities to integrate and develop.
-For more detailed results, download our brochure here.
+A particular focus is put on Romani, migrant and socially disadvantaged children.
+By creating Play Hubs at local level, TOY for Inclusion provides opportunities for children, adults and communities to integrate and develop.

 What is a Play Hub?

 The TOY for Inclusion Play Hubs organize play-based activities designed to help children develop necessary skills and knowledge for formal education.
 The Local Action Teams, responsible for each Play Hub, mobilize local communities around young children and organize intergenerational activities involving older adults with and without Roma background.
 Activities can take place in the Hubs but also in other settings in the communities, such as community centers, libraries, parks, squares, preschools, health centers.

 The Play Hubs also function as parenting support hub where parents and grandparents can visit with their young children/grandchildren to borrow toys and books, and at the same time learn about how play supports children’s learning development and access information about other child and family-focused services and events in the community.
 Play Hubs are aimed to serve as centers for the community and reach beyond education and care, primarily by offering space for activities dealing with health, nutrition, etc.

 TOY for Inclusion is active in eight countries: Croatia, Hungary, Italy, Latvia, Netherlands, Slovakia, Slovenia and Turkey.

 The European Commission support for the production of this publication does not constitute an endorsement of the contents which reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.